 Photo Credit: Snohomish Conservation District Flickr

-Hedgerows are a boon for suburban homesteads where privacy, healthy gardens, beauty, and biodiversity merge.
-Hedgerows help us manage the edges of our property to control weeds, pollution, erosion, and wind.
+Hedgerows are a boon for residential homesteads where privacy, healthy gardens, beauty, and biodiversity merge.
+Hedgerows help manage the edges of your property to control weeds, pollution, erosion, and wind.

 Now you’re ready to learn how to plant a hedgerow!

 Get ideas from the following books: